WordPress/openverse/documentation/projects/proposals/nuxt_3_migration/20230604-project_proposal_nuxt_3_migration.md

 - All the current functionality should work as expected.
 - All the dependencies should be either updated to latest versions that support Nuxt 3 or replaced with the ones that support Nuxt 3.

+- Nuxt app should migrate from node version 16 to the active LTS version 18 (or the current version 20, which will become active LTS on 2023-10-24).
-- (Optional) Nuxt app should use node version 20, and pnpm version 8.
+- (Optional) Nuxt app should migrate to pnpm version 8

 ## Success